Sharp $L \log L$ condition for supercritical Galton-Watson processes with countable types: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:type_convergence}}

 In this part, we will use several times a version of Scheffé's lemma for nonnegative random variables, which we state in our specific setting, for the sake of clarity. \begin{lem} For $n\geq 1$ and $x\in \mathcal{X}$, let $U_{n,x}$ and $V_x$ be nonnegative random variables.
-If
+If for all $x\in \mathcal{X}$ and $\varepsilon>0$,